 In 2017, NFCR launched a translational research program as a complement to its enduring commitment to basic cancer research.
 The goal is to provide dedicated support for translating breakthrough discoveries into new cancer treatments for patients.
 Our organization’s expansion into the translational cancer research area, first through entrepreneurial program related investments and NFCR Recoverable Translational Research Grants and now through the Salisbury Award platform, truly reflects our founders’ philosophy.

 The Salisbury Award for Entrepreneurial Translational Research is being anchored by NFCR’s longstanding affiliations with several dozen renowned cancer research laboratories within leading universities and hospitals worldwide.
-The initiative is designed to catalyze and advance promising laboratory research discoveries which are either still within these schools and medical centers or that have recently been spun out of the institutions.
+The initiative is designed to catalyze and advance promising laboratory research discoveries which are either still within these and other schools and medical centers or that have spun out of such institutions.

 Through the two stages of the Salisbury Award for Entrepreneurial Translational Research platform—Award Competitions and Venture Competition—NFCR is able to identify the most promising discoveries and cutting-edge technologies.
-Our organization will then provide critically needed funding to these discoveries still in the laboratories or technologies within early stage oncology spin-off companies.
-The former, to accelerate them along the path to commercialization, and the latter, so as to generate essential data for regulatory agency filings.
+Our organization will then provide critically needed funding to these discoveries still in laboratories or technologies within early stage oncology spin-off companies.
+This, so as to accelerate them along the path to patient usage, commercialization and the generation of essential data for regulatory agency filings.

 Salisbury Award for Entrepreneurial Translational Research support will also help enable access to additional capital for further growth.
 Furthermore, NFCR will help increase visibility of the program’s top projects and help introduce their principals to key experts among our global cancer research and development network.
 In short, through the Salisbury Award platform, we aim to speed up the translation into clinical trials of novel therapeutic product candidates that could benefit cancer patients around the world.

 The Salisbury Award for Entrepreneurial Translational Research program consists of branded, half or whole-day sets of Shark Tank-style Award Competitions, coordinated with major cancer laboratories and/or associated technology commercialization offices, and followed up by a larger Venture Competition among Award Competition winners and runners-up.
 These Salisbury Competitions will be: